syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-set the modal property for the dialog popup.
+Enables or disables the Uploadbox dialog’s modal property to the dialog popup.

+Note: dialogAction.modal property does not work in synchronous file upload.